wjbetech/Atomology/implementation.md

 # GameMode Component:

-- Manages switching between different game modes: typing or multiple choice.
+- DONE: Manages switching between different game modes: typing or multiple choice.
-- This could store the selected mode in a state and pass the mode down as props to other components.
+- DONE: This could store the selected mode in a state and pass the mode down as props to other components.

 # Element Component:

-- Responsible for fetching and displaying a random element.
+- DONE: Responsible for fetching and displaying a random element.
-- Use this component to pull from an API (like the periodic table data) and display the element’s atomic number.
+- DONE: Use this component to pull from an API (like the periodic table data) and display the element’s atomic number.

 # Answer Component:

-- Renders either an input field (for typing) or four buttons (for multiple-choice).
+- DONE: Renders either an input field (for typing) or four buttons (for multiple-choice).
-- This component can take props like the current game mode (from GameMode) and the correct answer (from Element) to handle user interaction.
+- DONE: This component can take props like the current game mode (from GameMode) and the correct answer (from Element) to handle user interaction.

 # Score Component:

-- Displays the user’s score.
+- DONE: Displays the user’s score.
-- It could be responsible for tracking how many correct/incorrect answers the user has submitted.
+- DONE: It could be responsible for tracking how many correct/incorrect answers the user has submitted.

 # Data Flow and State Management:

 ## Parent Component (App.tsx):

-## Use App.tsx to hold the game state (e.g., element data, user input, game mode, and score).
+## DONE: Use App.tsx to hold the game state (e.g., element data, user input, game mode, and score).
 Pass down the relevant state and functions as props to child components.

-## Custom Hook (useGameLogic): This hook could encapsulate logic such as fetching random elements, checking answers, and managing the score.
+## DONE: Custom Hook (useGameLogic): This hook could encapsulate logic such as fetching random elements, checking answers, and managing the score.
 It keeps your logic separate from UI code.

 By splitting the components this way, you'll maintain cleaner code and separation of concerns.
 Each component will have a clear responsibility, and state/data can be easily shared via props or context if needed.